jonathanhickford/lighthouse-analytics/README.md

 ###Generating csv files from Google Analytics

  - Install Ruby, I'm using ruby 2.0.0p451, but it shouldn't really matter
+ - If you're on Windows then Ruby doesn't install a trusted SSL certificated which you'll need.
+Follow instructions on https://gist.github.com/fnichol/867550 to add one
  - From the checked out directory run ```$ gem install bundler```
  - From the checked out directory run ```$ bundle install``` to install the required dependecies
  - Go to the Google Developer Console https://console.developers.google.com/ as any user who has access to the Google Analytics property